NinjaTrader Double Bollinger Bands (Trend-Following) Indicator

 NinjaTrader Double Bollinger Bands Indicator Signals

-• The price rises above the upper BB1 level and moves toward the upper BB2 level (crossing the 1 SD Bollinger Band and continuing toward the 2 SD Bollinger Band).
+Price rises above the upper BB1 boundary and moves toward the upper BB2 boundary — crossing the 1 SD level and entering the bullish zone.

-• The price exceeds the Minimum Threshold (%) and meets the required Percentage Filling Area BB1-BB2 parameter.
+Price must exceed the configured Minimum Threshold (%) and meet the Percentage Filling Area BB1–BB2 parameter.

 NinjaTrader Double Bollinger Bands Indicator input parameters